No. 3 Georgia routs Vanderbilt 30-6 in rare SEC road opener

 POLL IMPLICATIONS

-Playing a league opponent, on the road no loss, to open the season should be more than enough to keep Georgia at No. 3.
+Beating a league opponent, on the road no loss, to open the season should be more than enough to keep Georgia at No. 3.

 THE TAKEAWAY